Cisco Umbrella

 There can be several approaches to forming this architecture.
 We can have a Virtual Machine (VM) for each of the above services, place it in the cloud, and then call this SASE.
 However, too many hops between network and security services in the VM design will introduce latency.
 As a result, we need to have a SASE approach that is born for the cloud.
 A bunch of VMs for each network and security service is not a scalable approach.

 Therefore, a better approach would be to have a microservices, multi-tenancy container architecture with the flexibility to optimize and scale.
-Consider the SASE architecture to be a cloud-native architecture.
+Consider the SASE architecture to be cloud-native.

 A multitenant cloud-native approach to WAN infrastructure enables SASE to service any edge endpoint, including the mobile workforce, without sacrificing performance or security.
 It also means the complexities of upgrades, patches, and maintenance are handled by the SASE vendor and abstracted away from the enterprise.

 Cisco Umbrella is built on a cloud-native microservices architecture.
-However, the umbrella is not alone in providing SASE; it must be integrated with other Cisco products to provide the SASE architecture.
+However, the umbrella does not alone provide SASE; it must be integrated with other Cisco products to provide the SASE architecture.
 Let’s start with Cisco SD-WAN.

 SD-WAN grew in popularity as a more agile and cloud-friendly approach to WAN connectivity.
 With large workloads shifting to the cloud, SD-WAN gave enterprises a more reliable alternative to Internet-based VPN and a more agile, affordable alternative to MPLS for several use cases.